joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 nice to pair with Om.

 First download a copy of
 [Datomic Free](http://my.datomic.com/downloads/free).
-You might get an error with versions of Datomic later than `0.9.4609`, so try that one first.
+You might get an error with versions of Datomic later than `0.9.4609`, so try that one first (seems to be working as of `0.9.4699`).
 Unzip it and run the following inside the directory:

 ```